Gwinnett County specific answer

-Continuing on, the answer to "What makes Smarter Payouts different? " in Gwinnett County is influenced by both the state's legal framework under Ga.
+Continuing on, "What makes Smarter Payouts different? " in Gwinnett County follows Ga.

 Gwinnett County Superior Court serves Georgia's second-most populous county.
 And one of the fastest-growing areas in the Southeast.